aacallanta12/beaver-online-help/docs/Accounts.md

 >
 ![Image](img/accounts7.png)
 >
-> + Click Account Viewer on the left side of the screen to be able to view details of an account, edit functionality is enabled accordin to access level.
+> + Click Account Viewer on the left side of the screen to be able to view details of an account.
+Edit functionality is enabled according to access level of the user.
 >
 ![Image](img/accounts8.png)
 >
-> + Click Button to asign agent to a particular account and team leader.
+> + Click Save Changes button to assign an employee to a particular account and Team Leader.